Last updated: May 3, 2026

 Bottom line: Indiana does not have one simple statewide “senior freeze” that works for everyone.
-Most older homeowners lower bills by making sure the homestead deduction is on the property, then adding the new Over 65 Credit, the Over 65 Circuit Breaker Credit, the 1% homestead tax cap, and, in a few places, a county-option credit or deferral.
-The rules changed for 2026 tax bills, and some county pages still show old numbers, so always confirm the current rules with your county auditor and the latest state guidance.
+Most older homeowners lower bills by checking the homestead deduction first, then checking the Over 65 Credit, the Over 65 Circuit Breaker Credit, the 1% homestead tax cap, and any local county option.
+The rules changed for 2026 tax bills, and some county pages still show old numbers.
+Always confirm the current rule with your county auditor before you file.

 If you may fall behind on property taxes soon

-- Call your county treasurer today and ask for the exact amount due, the next due date, and whether any delinquency, tax sale, or judgment steps have started.
-Indiana property taxes due in 2026 are due on May 10, 2026, and November 10, 2026.
+- Call your county treasurer today.
+Ask for the exact amount due, the next payment date, and whether any delinquency, tax sale, or judgment step has started.
+The state’s DLGF due dates page lists May 10, 2026, and November 10, 2026.
+Because May 10 falls on a Sunday in 2026, many county treasurers show May 11 for the spring payment.
+Ask your county which date it will enforce.

-- Call your county auditor the same day and ask whether your home already has the homestead and senior deductions or credits, and whether any county-option help exists where you live.
+- Call your county auditor the same day.
+Ask whether your home already has homestead status, senior credits, and any county-option help.

-- If the assessed value looks wrong, move fast on the appeal track using your Form 11 notice and the Indiana Board of Tax Review.
-A bad assessment can keep pushing future bills higher.
+- If the value looks wrong, move fast.
+Use your Form 11 notice and the Indiana Board of Tax Review process if you need to appeal.
+A bad assessed value can keep pushing future bills higher.

 |